Our WHOLE child mission statement

 To help treat very young children that unfortunately have a few cavities, it might not be ideal to use general anesthesia as an option.
 As a result, we now use Silver Diamide Fluoride to give your child a better and safer option to contain the cavities until your child is ready for anesthesia.

-7. Icon therapy
+7. Pediatric icon therapy

 For those unfortunate few children with Fluorosis or enamel defects on the front teeth we use icon therapy.
 A great new conservative approach to help treat esthetic problems for your child.